open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/collector.md

 ### Presets

-Many of the important components the Collector uses to monitor Kubernetes require special setup in the Collector's own Kuberenetes deployment.
-In order to make using these components easier, the Collector chart comes with some presets that, when enabled, handle the complex setup for these important components.
+Many of the important components the OpenTelemetry Collector uses to monitor Kubernetes require special setup in the Collector's own Kuberenetes deployment.
+In order to make using these components easier, the OpenTelemetry Collector Chart comes with some presets that, when enabled, handle the complex setup for these important components.

 Presets should be used as a starting point.
 They configure basic, but rich,